pierre-rouleau/pel/README.rst

     available globally, for major mode, minor mode or under special circumstances to help you understand Emacs.

-- PEL also provide documentation on several other topics.
+- PEL also provide documentation on other topics.
-- And PEL also provides several other tools:
+- And PEL also provides other tools:

-  - `shell scripts`_ to start Emacs or execute various tools to help use several features inside Emacs.
+  - `shell scripts`_ to start Emacs or execute tools to help use features inside Emacs.
   - `awk scripts`_ for text filtering and transformation.
-  - You might also be interested by the tools provided by my `USRHOME project`_.
+  - See the tools provided by my `USRHOME project`_.

 PEL keeps evolving.
-It allows me to maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use it).
+I use it to  maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use it).
 The configuration logic is inside the PEL source code, which is byte compiled by a make file.
-All I need to do is install PEL on the various systems and copy the customization files (which I keep under VCS control for historical and distribution control).
+All I need to do is install PEL on the systems and copy the customization files (which I keep under VCS control for historical and distribution control).